 Managed a property before?
 Confident in your abilities?
 Then this might be the option for you.
-While this option saves you the cost of hiring an agent, it can require a considerable investment of your time.
+While this option saves you the cost of hiring a letting agent, it can require a considerable investment of your time.
 Similarly, if you live far away from your property, this could make it more difficult to deal with situations quickly when they arise.

 You’ll also have to deal with the hassle of promoting the property yourself, for which you may incur an advertising fee.
 Landlord associations are a good source of advice and assistance and can provide much of the information that a self-managing landlord requires.